-The net worth of ‘Selling Sunset’ cast members that run into millions
+The Net Worth of ‘Selling Sunset’ Cast Members That Run Into Millions

 Christine Quinn

 The real-estate agent has been one of the biggest faces of Selling Sunset.
 According to celebrity wealth tracker Celebrity Net Worth, Quinn is worth USD 3 million.
-But some other sources peg that figure to either USD 1.5 million or USD 2 million.
-Her husband, tech mogul Christian Richard, is reportedly worth USD 20 million.
+But some other sources peg that figure to either USD 1.5 million or USD 2 million (over INR 12-16 crore approx.).
+Her husband, tech mogul Christian Richard, is reportedly worth USD 20 million (over INR 165 crore approx.).

 Nevertheless, Quinn’s CV boasts acting and writing credits, too.
 She has appeared in films and shows such as Humans vs Zombies (2011), Drop Dead Diva (2014), Hot Tub Time Machine 2 (2015), Ballers (2015) and NCIS: Los Angeles (2015).